tdyer/html-angular-controllers/README.md

 ![ViewModel](ViewModel.png)

 In Angular there is an implementation of a design pattern named _ViewModel_.
-The ViewModel is shared between a Controller and a View. __Angular use $scope to access the ViewModel in the Controller.__
+The ViewModel is shared between a Controller and a View. __In Angular, $scope is the ViewModel.__

-* The ViewModel is injectected into the Controller.
+* The ViewModel, ``$scope``, is injected into the Controller.
 * The Controller can add or change a properties in the $scope and make them visible to the View.

 Rails hides the mechanism that allows you to share properties between Controllers and Views.
 In Rails all one needs to do is create an instance variable in the Controller, @foo, and it becomes available to the View.